devarshishah3/CiscoLive-Terraform-CloudAPIC-workshop/Terraform Cloud APIC workshop Guide.md

 	terraform apply -parallelism=1

-### Task 11:
+### Task 7 and 8:
-#### Create 3 End Point Groups(EPGs).
-Relate each EPG to a VRF and define and Endpoint selector.
+#### Create 2 End Point Groups(EPGs) and an external EPG.
+Relate each EPG to a VRF and define an Endpoint selector.

 End Points are devices which attach to the network either virtually or physically,

 e.g:
-Ec2 instance
+EC2 instance
-Virtual Machine
-Physical Server (running Bare Metal or Hypervisor) External Layer 2 device
-External Layer 3 device
-VLAN
-Subnet
-Firewall
-Load balancer
+S3 bucket
+etc.

 EPG is a logical collection of End Points